Ultimate Guide to MagicBands at Walt Disney World

 MagicBands use Radio Frequency (RF) technology and can be read by short and long-range readers located at the Walt Disney World Resort.

-Your MagicBand is linked to your My Disney Experience account, which holds all the information relating to your vacation: your hotel and dining reservations, Fastpass+ experiences, and PhotoPass photos.
+Your MagicBand is linked to your My Disney Experience account, which holds all the information relating to your vacation: your hotel and dining reservations, Genie+ selections, and PhotoPass photos.
 Your MagicBand can also act as your Disney Resort room key.
 Also, if you wish, you can associate a debit or credit card to your MagicBand so that you can use it to pay for your purchases.
 (These purchases are actually billed to the credit card on file for your room and will appear on your bill at the end of your stay.)

 MagicBand